phalcon/documentation/docs/db-layer.md

 $invoice = $connection->fetchOne($sql);
 ```

-By default, these calls create arrays with both associative and numeric indexes.
+By default these calls create arrays with both associative and numeric indexes.
 You can change this behavior by using `Phalcon\Db\Result::setFetchMode()`.
 This method receives a constant, defining which kind of index is required.

 | Constant                       | Description                                               |
 |--------------------------------|-----------------------------------------------------------|